Juniper/netconf-call-home/README.txt

-NETCONF Call-Home Reference Implementation
+NETCONF Call Home Reference Implementation

 Introduction
 ============

-This software distribution contains a reference implementation for NETCONF Call-Home, using the configuration described in draft-kwatsen-netconf-server-01.
+This software distribution contains a reference implementation for NETCONF Call Home, using the configuration described in draft-ietf-netconf-call-home-17.

 The software includes code for both sides of the connection: